CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 no specific connector item type is detected.
 Let's 'convert' our example items to images.
 Since we have the linked the default _Connector Item Types_ and _Preview Templates_
-we can use the name to let the Studio Hub determine the type of an item.
+we can use the name to let the Content Hub determine the type of an item.
 For example, initialize the first connector item in the service class with the name "test.png" to pretend that is an image: